Midwest-Master-Baiters/terraform-provider-discord/docs/resources/stage_channel.md

 page_title: "discord_stage_channel Resource - discord"
 subcategory: ""
 description: |-
-  A resource to create a stage channel.
+  A resource to create a voice channel.
 ---

 # discord_stage_channel (Resource)

-A resource to create a stage channel.
+A resource to create a voice channel.

 ## Example Usage